wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-pelican.md

 **Attacks:** Each round, the pelican can perform one of these actions:

 <ins>Swallow</ins>.
 The pelican makes an attempt to grapple a target.
-On a success, the target is stuck in its beak pouch.
+On a success, the target t is stuck in its beak pouch.
 While there, it cannot use any weapon bigger than a dagger.

 <ins>Subdue</ins>.
 The pelican squishes its beak pouch on its chest to crush whatever is inside (x).
 If it the creature is attempting to hold its breath, it must make a save or lose as much constitution.